-Teacher training - basic and specialist teacher training - Netherlands
+Netherlands - Teacher training - basic and specialist teacher training

-Preservice training programmes
+Pre-service training programmes

 As for secondary education, two forms of teaching qualification exist:

-- lower secondary qualification: this so called ‘grade two’ qualification qualifies teachers for the first three years of havo and vwo and all years of secondary vocational education (vmbo/mbo).
+- Lower-secondary qualification: this so-called ‘grade two’ qualification qualifies teachers for the first three years of HAVO and VWO and all years of secondary vocational education (VMBO/MBO).
 Courses for this level are provided at higher education institutes.

-- full qualification: this ‘grade one’ qualification qualifies teachers for all levels of secondary education.
+- Full qualification: this ‘grade one’ qualification qualifies teachers for all levels of secondary education.

-The grade one qualification courses are provided at higher education (hbo) institutes and at universities.
+- The grade one qualification courses are provided at higher education (hbo) institutes and at universities.
 The hbo courses are available for general subjects, art subjects, technical subjects and agricultural subjects.
 Students specialise in one subject and the course prepares them to meet the required standards of competence (see below).
 At university, courses are offered for university graduates with a master’s degree.
-Students can take a postgraduate teacher training course or begin while they are still undergraduate.
+Students can take a postgraduate training course or begin while they are still undergraduates.
 Courses are available for all subjects in the secondary curriculum.

 Common framework of teacher competence

-Professionalization and support of education staff.
+On 30 June 2006, the Minister of Education, Culture and Science concluded the ‘Agreement on the professionalisation and support of staff in primary and secondary education with education sector employers’ and employees’ associations’.
+As a result of this agreement, since 1 August 2006, primary and secondary schools have received additional resources for the professionalisation and support of education staff.
 The agreement is mainly aimed at expanding the possibilities for further development for teachers and other education staff within the school.
-The agreement contains arrangements about maintaining competency requirements and about training and professionalization in relation to the Education Professions Act and the competency dossier.
-These arrangements have been further elaborated in the decentralised collective labour agreements.
+The agreement contains arrangements about maintaining competency requirements and about training and professionalisation in relation to the Education Professions Act and the competency dossier.
+These arrangements have been further developed in the decentralised collective labour agreements.